You’ve probably heard the saying, you can’t pour from an empty cup.

 - Compost your kitchen scraps.
 You can do that at home or find a farmers’ market or municipal compost to pass it along.

 - Cut the length of your shower buy a couple minutes.
 Bonus: Turn the temp down a degree or two!
 It’ll speed ya along and save a ton on your utility bill.

 - Take reusable totes to every store, not just the grocery.

 - Plant a garden: indoor, outdoor, windowsill, hanging, it doesn’t matter!
 Plants clean the air, so the more the merrier!
 Bonus: Plant edibles so your family can enjoy the spoils of your efforts!

 - Recycle (duh.).
 But do it correctly.
 One of the biggest problems in our waste stream is what’s called “wishful recycling,” which means you recycle stuff that you assume is recyclable that isn’t.
 It contaminates the recycling, likely sending that entire batch to the landfill.
 So, don’t just recycle: Check your county’s recycling guidelines to make 100% certain you’re recycling correctly!

 - Cut out single-use plastic.
 Think: plastic bags, straws, tomatoes wrapped in film (why?!?!), packaged snacks, and so on.

-If you’re looking for more ideas on your zero-waste journey, sign up for the 7-day zero-waste challenge.
-You’ll get a free wallet-friendly, pet-safe cleaning guide as our thank you for singing up!
+If you’re looking for more ideas on your zero-waste journey, join our email community AND snag a free wallet-friendly, pet-safe cleaning guide as our thank you for singing up!